ykim18mica/mica-gd220/_posts/102-6-1-how-the-internet-works.md

 ### DNS
 A DNS (Domain Name System) server will then take the domain names and convert it to the IP address that is associated with it, or vice versa.

-If you to try, open up the Terminal app and type as below.
+If you want to try, open up the Terminal app and type as below.

 ```
 $ nslookup google.com